If you’ve always wanted to puppy raise, now is the time to apply!

-- Will you be able to leash walk your puppy in all weathers on the streets for at least 30 minutes twice per day?
+- Will you be able to leash walk your puppy in all weather for at least 30 minutes twice per day?

 - Can you provide the opportunity for a puppy to have a leash-free run in a fenced area once per day?

 - Will you be able to take the puppy into various public environments (i.e. malls, grocery stores, movies, restaurants, parks, sports events, etc.) at least 6 times per week?

 Did you answer “YES” to all the above questions?
 Please complete your online application found HERE

 NSD receives a lot of support from various sponsors to help keep costs low for our organization and our Puppy Raisers.

 Items Supplied by NSD for all Puppy Raisers:

 - Puppy Raiser Orientation (occurs prior to taking the puppy)

 - Purina Pro Plan Puppy Food generously donated by Nestle Purina